mmozeiko/pkgi/README.md

     url_psm_games http://thesite/psmgames.tsv
     url_comppack http://thesite/comppack/

-**Attention:** The PS Vita has an imcomplete HTTPS support and most sites will not work, prefer HTTP in these cases.
+**Attention:** The PS Vita has incomplete HTTPS support and most sites will not work, prefer HTTP in these cases.

 The `url_comppack` URL must point to the folder containing the `entries.txt`